 Reducing Workplace Stress for Sales Teams

-Regardless if you recognize signs of workplace stress on your sales team, it is important for managers to take measures to reduce the likelihood of stress occurring.
-These are five things you can do to reduce and prevent negative stress in the workplace.
+Regardless if you recognize signs of workplace stress on your sales team, it is important for managers to take measures to reduce the likelihood of it occurring.
+These are six things you can do to reduce and prevent negative stress in the workplace.

 1. Watch for Signs of Stress